Posted by Rachel Gardner.

 Reviewed on 17th February 2010.

-Live at Leeds Metropolitan University on Tuesday, 9th February 2010
+Live at Leeds Beckett University on Tuesday, 9th February 2010

 The venue is practically packed out by the first support act, Back Ted N-Ted, who casts a lonely figure on the stage.
 Even though it is just one man and a guitar the noise he is making is massive, thanks to the computers and gadgetry that litter the stage.
 Electro pop rock rushes out the speakers and Back Ted N-Ted puts down his guitar and gives the audience a snippet of beat boxing that he then layers to create his track 'Hookie', which is accompanied by some very interesting dancing.
 He announces that it is his job to 'warm up the crowd' and he is certainly doing that, getting a great reaction from the audience, even if no one has joined in with the dancing.